elishambadi/cli-todo-go/README.md

 # A ToDo CLI App powered by CobraCLI
 This is a 3-day project for Go Todo App running on the [spf13/cobracli](https://github.com/spf13/cobra).
 It allows you to keep all your tasks in check, and keeps you productive.
+The table display is powered by [olekukonko/tablewriter](https://github.com/olekukonko/tablewriter) package.

 ![Todo CLI Image](screenshot.png)